bschulzebaek/declarative-admin/README.md

 ## Registering a Module
-To register a new admin module, you need to create a YAML file in the `./module-definitions` directory.<br> Files following the `<name>.module.yaml` naming pattern are autoloaded.
+To register a new admin module, you need to create a YAML file in the `./module-definitions` directory.<br> Files following the `<name>.module.yaml` naming pattern are autoloaded (still requires a `composer build:js:admin` or restarting the watcher).

 The configuration defines essential properties such as:
 - Module description and representation